 Jacob Rigney – They will typically tow it, unless you managed to park it legally in a place that it can stay.
-But yeah, otherwise, they call a wrecker and they tell your truck or your car, and they’ll search it before they do that.
+But yeah, otherwise, they call a wrecker and they tow your truck or your car.
+And they’ll search it before they do that.
 So sometimes they find additional evidence against you when they’re doing that.
 Either evidence that you were possessing something else in your car you shouldn’t have.
 Or they’ll find empty alcohol containers or something like that that makes you look worse.
 So that’s usually what happens to your car.

 Kassi Rigney – You will also be held, oftentimes first time offenders, OWI’s, you’re just going to get OR’d out.
 But they will hold you in custody until you are at least under the legal limit.
 They’ve got a hold you till you sober up.

 Kassi Rigney – Released on your own recognizance.
 Meaning that you’re not gonna have to pay money to be released from custody.
 You’re released on your promise to come back.